-Miami Beach's Art Deco District is the first 20th-century neighborhood to be recognized by the National Register of Historic Places, with 800 structures of historical significance, most built between 1923 and 1943.
-The Miami Design Preservation League hosts tours of visitors to view some of the city's buildings and historic outdoor spaces.
-The candy-colored Gregorian-style buildings, with porthole windows, ship-like railings, sleek curves, glass blocks, shiny chrome, and gleaming terrazzo floors, resemble cruise ships overlooking the emerald waters.
+Miami Beach’s Art Deco Historic District is the first 20th-century neighborhood to be recognized by the National Register of Historic Places, with 800 structures of historical significance, most built between 1923 and 1943.
+The Miami Design Preservation League hosts tours to view some of the city’s buildings and historic outdoor spaces.
+The candy-colored buildings overlook the emerald waters of the Atlantic and have porthole windows, ship-like railings, sleek curves, glass blocks, shiny chrome, and gleaming terrazzo floors resembling the ocean liners of yore.

 Have you been here?
 Share a tip or a photo with fellow travelers.